priyanka680shaw/fs-14-mct-FNP-project/homepage-priyanka/README.md

 2. Open the index.html file in your preferred web browser to start using the FNP clone.

+## Acknowledgments

+- Special thanks to the Bhumika for their mentoring.

 ## Screenshots
 -------Responsives----
   some responsive img here.....................